christianreiser/EEG_analysis/README.md

 ![](./results/sub-003/ses-P3/06ICA_components.png)

 #### Summary and file
-The component interpretation and classification I described above is summaized in the [file config.py](./semesterproject/config.py).
-This file also includes my classification of subject 2 and 3, and it functions as a configuration interface to the code.
+The component interpretation and classification I described above are summarized in the [file config.py](./semesterproject/config.py).
+This file also includes my classification of subjects 2 and 3, and it functions as a configuration interface to the code.

 ### Effect of ICA
-After classifying the artefacts to remove, I took a copy of the original filtered signal, where the band-pass filter is between 0.4 and 54 Hz, and not 1.5 and 54 Hz.
+After classifying the artifacts to remove, I took a copy of the original filtered signal, where the band-pass filter is between 0.4 and 54 Hz, and not 1.5 and 54 Hz.
-I applied the ICA on this signal, excluding the unwanted unwanted independent components.
+I applied the ICA on this signal, excluding the unwanted independent components.
-To evaluate it's effect, I'm visualizing the difference on baseline adjusted epochs.
+To evaluate its effect, I'm visualizing the difference on baseline adjusted epochs.
 [The file config.py](./semesterproject/config.py) defines epochs from starting from -0.2 til 0.8 sec and the baseline from -0.2 til 0.0 sec.

 #### Subject 1
 The effect of the removed components is shown below.
 Note how the original signals (red) have more spikes and variance than the signal without the unwanted components from ICA.
 ![](./results/sub-001/ses-P3/10before_after_overlay.png)

 Surprisingly, the effect on the evoked data of the Pz channel seems neglectable.
 I can spot only a tiny difference.
 I was wondering if s.th. is wrong but could not find a bug.
-But maybe it's correct, as you will see later, the difference at subject 2 and 3 is greater.
+But maybe it's correct, as you will see later, the difference between subjects 2 and 3 is greater.

 Evoked Pz before removing labeled components:
 ![](./results/sub-001/ses-P3/08Pz_before_ICA.png)